Key features of Lichfield's work

 Working in partnership

-One of our key areas of engagement is with Wolverhampton Anti-Slavery Partnership (WASP), where TCT is Vice Chair.
+One of its key areas of engagement is with Wolverhampton Anti-Slavery Partnership (WASP).
 WASP is a multi-agency partnership chaired by West Midlands Police.
 The overarching aim of WASP is to identify and support victims of modern slavery in a multi-agency and collaborative way and to identify and seek to bring offenders to justice.
 The Partnership includes practitioners from the third sector, faith groups, law enforcement and statutory partners including City of Wolverhampton Council, NCA, HMRC, DWP, Hope For Justice, the Red Cross and the Salvation Army.

 The aims of WASP